 Councillors and the Clerk work between meetings on projects agreed by Council and they can be contacted via the Clerk.

-Parish Council meeting dates for 2020
+Parish Council Meeting dates for 2023

-13th May Annual Parish Meeting - cancelled due to COVID-19
+11th May - Annual Parish Meeting

 The Role of the Clerk